nikhilesh-927/Web-Dev-Journey/Javascript/Intro_to_JavaScript.md

 - While JavaScript is primarily executed in web browsers and is also used on the server side (with environments like Node.js).

 - Java code is compiled into bytecode, which runs on the JVM.
-- JavaScript code is executed directly by the interpreter in the browser (Node.js).
+- JavaScript code is executed directly by the interpreter in the browser (or Node.js).